puentebravo/FarmFrame/README.md

 This is where FarmFrame comes in.
 Drawing directly from Warframe's items API, FarmFrame gives you a completely searchable reference at your fingertips, giving you access to drop rates and info on items, mods, warframes, and weapons in a simple, easy to use format.

+NOTE: This app is still in development.
+Updates will be noted here, when available.

 ## Table of Contents

 - [Installation](#installation)